d3b-center/pbta-splicing/analyses/clustering_analysis/README.md

 This module performs the following analyses:

+1) Optimal cluster selection by evaluating multiple combinations of clustering algorithm, distances and k values.
-1) Perform clustering on input data matrix using `ConsensusClusterPlus` and parameters chosen by user.
+2) Perform clustering on input data matrix using `ConsensusClusterPlus` and parameters chosen by user.
-2) Identify differentially expressed genes per cluster of interest and perform pre-ranked pathway enrichment using `fgsea` on those genes.
+3) Identify differentially expressed genes per cluster of interest and perform pre-ranked pathway enrichment using `fgsea` on those genes.
-3) Identify differentially regulated pathways per cluster of interest using `GSVA`.
+4) Identify differentially regulated pathways per cluster of interest using `GSVA`.

 The module can be run using a single bash command: